Skip to main content

 What is your idea of “live a little?”
 How do you “Live a little?”

-We were at a charity gala event over the weekend, I was standing in a corner holding on to a bottle of water, one person walked by me and said (after years of knowing me), “just water, where is your drink? have a drink, live a little.
+We were at a charity gala event over the weekend, I was standing in a corner holding on to a bottle of water, one person walked by me and said (after years of knowing me), “just water, where is your drink?
+Come on, have a drink, live a little.
 Even the children are gone now.”

 Those of you who do not know me, I do not drink.
 According to some who have known me, I should have had that drink, to relax, to chill a little, to unwind.
 According to them, I do not know how to live a little.

-I raised three kids almost by myself, two of them twins and sure there were difficulties, rough times, according to some," I need a drink" moments.
 I grew up in a family, in a society where social drinking was a norm.
 It never fascinated me.
 I saw my mom clean up enough vomit.
 May be that was the deterrent.
 I do not fit in anywhere, never did; but never had the urge to drink just so I could fit in.
 According to some, I should have, then maybe I would have fit in.

 Then I married someone who never felt the need to rely on alcohol either, to fit in or to feel alive.